-According to ONS figures, online sales rose by 19.7% in May, so buyers weren’t deterred by lack of grocery delivery slots, extended wait times or fewer delivery options.
+According to ONS figures, online sales rose by 19.7% in May 2019 - and they've pretty much continued since then, so buyers weren’t deterred by lack of grocery delivery slots, extended wait times or fewer delivery options.
 Delivery speed, or lack thereof, doesn’t seem to have been a blocker in the first few months of the pandemic.

 So while it’s true that customers want their items now, some things are more important.
 Shoppers may be happy to wait a little bit longer to get what they want, if they’re in control of when it arrives and they get a good experience while they wait.

-That said, the ‘like it or lump it’ approach to final mile offering will soon wear thin.
-As consumers settle into their new ecommerce shopping habits, market choice broadens and high streets jump back into action, the ‘one-size-fits-all’ delivery option dictation will start to turn people off.
+That said, the ‘like it or lump it’ approach to final mile offering soon wears thin.
+As consumers settle into their new ecommerce shopping habits, market choice broadens and high streets crawl back into action, the ‘one-size-fits-all’ delivery option dictation will start to turn people off.

 Immediacy is a luxury in some cases, but a necessity in others.
-Product need is often high for purchases at the moment; consumers don’t want to wait if they can help it, they don’t want guesswork around when it will arrive and they want it delivered first-time if possible.
+Product need is high for some purchases; consumers don’t want to wait if they can help it, they don’t want guesswork around when it will arrive and they want it delivered first-time if possible.

 So, give customers as much delivery slot flexibility as possible, and make sure you’re keeping them informed about it too.

 Now - one food and drink retailer told us that they’ve made 40 new hires in their CS team to help with keeping customer experience positive.
 That's an inspirational example of adapting operations to support changing business demand.
 But hiring and redeployment isn’t always possible - and isn’t always the answer.